Snowflake-Labs/sfquickstarts/site/sfguides/src/accelerating_data_teams_with_snowflake_and_dbt_cloud_hands_on_lab/accelerating_data_teams_with_snowflake_and_dbt_cloud_hands_on_lab.md

 The Environment section is what connects this job with the environment we want it to run in.
 This job is already defaulted to use the Deployment environment that we just updated and the rest of the settings we can keep as is.

 The Execution settings section gives us the option to generate docs, run source freshness, and defer to a previous run state.
-For the purposes of our lab, we’re going to keep these settings as is as well and stick with just generating docs deployment.
+For the purposes of our lab, we’re going to keep these settings as is as well and stick with just generating docs.

 The Commands section is where we specify exactly which commands we want to run during this job, and we also want to keep this as is.
 We want our seed to be uploaded first, then run our models, and finally test them.
 The order of this is important as well, considering that we need our seed to be created before we can run our incremental model, and we need our models to be created before we can test them.